-in St. Paul, MN, founded in 2012, that trains service dogs for veterans and first responders.
+Pawsitivity Service Dogs, founded in St. Paul, MN in 2012, provides life-saving service dogs to veterans and first responders at no cost.

 Below is a quick comparison of how our organization stands out.